sahib/dotfiles/README.md

 Editor
 ------

 The most advanced thing is probably my Neovim config.
 Not really surprising since I spent my work day in this application.
-It uses packer and lua based configuration, which was copied from all over the internet although a good chunks comes from [here](optimizacija/neovim-config) (Thanks!).
+It uses lazy.vim and lua based configuration, which was copied from all over the internet although a good chunks comes from [here](optimizacija/neovim-config) (Thanks!).

 Packages
 --------